 When to make a complaint to us and the time limits for doing so

 2. If you do have a complaint it is important to us that it is dealt with as soon as possible and, hopefully, to your satisfaction.
 Therefore, any complaint should be made in accordance with the steps described below as soon after the event giving rise to the complaint as possible and preferably within fourteen days.
-Please note that we will not normally consider complaints that are raised with us outside a period of twelve months from the act or omission which is complained of.
+Please note that we will not normally consider complaints that are raised with us outside a period of twelve months from the act or omission which is complained of, subject to any other applicable time limits.

 How to complain